linode/docs/docs/guides/security/encryption/host-website-with-x25519kyber768draft00-key-exchange-support/index.md

 ### Install Dependencies

-A couple of dependencies, and Git, must be installed prior to `oqs-provider`:
+A couple of dependencies must be installed prior to `oqs-provider`, along with Git:

 1. First, change back into your user's home directory: